What's in this tutorial?

-Upgrade the version number of your project, build the setup again with updated version and publish with the same setting we just did above.
-You will see another folder appears in published package.
-Just copy and paste all package to your specified Installation path.
+Upgrade the version number of your project, build the setup again with an updated version and publish with the same setting we just did above.
+You will see another folder appears in a published package.
+Just copy and paste all packages to your specified Installation path.

-When you paste all your upgraded published package to the installation location the user will be prompted by the windows notification saying the New update is available.
+When you paste all your upgraded published packages to the installation location the user will be prompted by the windows notification saying the New update is available.